SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/shell-commands.md

 ---

 In the **Shell** tab of a device, LWM2M shell commands can be performed.
 Each command has a different functionality.
-Find all available placeholders (for example, "objectID", "instanceID") and commands with their respective descriptions below:
+Find all available placeholders (for example "objectID", "instanceID") and commands with their respective descriptions below:

 <table>
 <col style="width:30%">